Jane Fonda announces she's been diagnosed with non-Hodgkin's Lymphoma – KION546

 By Sandra Gonzalez, CNN

-Jane Fonda has been diagnosed with non-Hodgkin’s Lymphoma and has begun chemotherapy treatment, the legendary actress and activist said in post shared on her official social media account.
+Jane Fonda has been diagnosed with non-Hodgkin’s Lymphoma and has begun chemotherapy treatment, the legendary actress and activist said in post shared on her verified social media account.

 “This is a very treatable cancer.
-80% of people survive, so I feel very lucky,” Fonda wrote.
-“I’m also lucky because I have health insurance and access to the best doctors and treatments.
-I realize, and it’s painful, that I am privileged in this.
-Almost every family in America has had to deal with cancer at one time or another and far too many don’t have access to the quality health care I am receiving and this is not right.”
+80% of people survive, so I feel very lucky,” she wrote.

+Non-Hodgkin’s Lymphoma is a cancer of the immune system.
+Fonda said she will be doing chemotherapy for 6 months and that she is “handling the treatments quite well,” adding “and, believe me, I will not let any of this interfere with my climate activism.”

 The-CNN-Wire